Mellon Humanities Faculty Fellows

 In 2015, the Andrew W. Mellon Foundation awarded UC Irvine’s School of Humanities a $2.7 million grant to pilot a major initiative to transform graduate education by streamlining the process for obtaining the Ph.D. degree and launching humanities scholars into professional careers.
 Commonly referred to as the “5+2” program, this model for graduate education allows students to complete the dissertation in five years, followed by up to two years as a Mellon Humanities Faculty Fellow (MHFF).

 All Humanities students who complete their degrees by the spring quarter of their fifth year and have a demonstrated record of strong scholarship and teaching are eligible to apply for an MHFF position.
-Faculty Fellows teach four courses, primarily in the interdisciplinary, writing intensive Humanities Core, with the possible opportunity to teach one course in their home department.
-This teaching load affords Faculty Fellows the time to pursue their scholarship and prepare their dissertations for publication.
+Faculty Fellows teach four courses; this teaching load affords Faculty Fellows the time to pursue their scholarship and prepare their dissertations for publication.
 In addition, Faculty Fellows are provided with $1,000 each year to support research-related activities, assistance in publication and job application, and guidance in pedagogy.

 All Faculty Fellows are hired as Assistant Adjunct Professors at 67% time with full benefits.
 The appointment period begins July 1 and ends June 30.
-As of July 1, 2018, the compensation for this appointment is $47,436.00.
+As of July 1, 2019, the compensation for this appointment is $47,436.00.
 The call for applications is circulated as early as the Winter quarter each academic year.
-For questions regarding the application process, please contact Amy Fujitani or Arielle Hinojosa-Garcia.
+For questions regarding the application process, please contact Amy Fujitani.

 Frequently Asked Questions